openzipkin/zipkin/zipkin-storage/cassandra-v1/README.md

 The implementation uses the [Datastax Java Driver 3.x](https://github.com/datastax/java-driver).
 Duration queries are not supported in this implementation.
-If you need to search by duration, please use [zipkin-storage-cassandra3](../cassandra3)
+If you need to search by duration, please use [zipkin-storage-cassandra](../cassandra)

-`zipkin.storage.cassandra.CassandraStorage.Builder` includes defaults that will operate against a local Cassandra installation.
+`zipkin2.storage.cassandra.v1.CassandraStorage.Builder` includes defaults that will operate against a local Cassandra installation.

 ## Logging